+First things first — what exactly is a stopover?
 A stopover generally refers to a connection that is longer than what's typically allowed.
 Depending on your route, connections can be limited to just a few hours and almost always no more than 24 hours.
-A stopover is a connection that can you can stretch a few days or more!
+A stopover is a connection that can stretch for a few days or more!

 Stopovers are most commonly booked on international flights.
 For example, if you're flying from New York to Zurich, you could book a flight from New York to London and stay for a few days.
 Then, you could continue on to Zurich, all for the price of the flight from New York to Zurich.